How to access national parks and hiking trails in Estonia by public transport

 Karula National Park

 Estonia’s smallest national park definitely warrants a visit.
-Covering 123 km2 in the south of the country, Karula is a patchwork of hills laden with wildflowers, pine and birch forests, small patches of bog and lots of lakes that slowly turn into swamps, offering a home to moose, deer, wild boars, lynxes, wolfs and the countries largest population of black storks, as elusive as they’re beautiful.
+Covering 123 km2 in the south of the country, Karula is a patchwork of wildflower-dotted hills, pine and birch forests, small patches of bog and lots of lakes that slowly turn into swamps, offering a home to moose, deer, wild boars, lynxes, wolfs and the countries largest population of black storks, as elusive as they’re beautiful.
 RMK’s long hiking trail loops for 36 kilometres through the park’s most picturesque landscapes.
 Shorter hikes are available as well.
 Discover below more about our two-day visit to Karula.

 How to get to Karula National Park by public transport?